Discovery

 Not to mention: you wouldn’t want completely off-brand influencers to represent your brand publicly.
 It’d taint your reputation and credibility, even if the short-term results are promising.

-How to assess whether an influencer is a brand fit in 5 steps
+How to vet an influencer for brand fit in 4 steps

 Here’s a quick step-by-step guide for finding influencers who are a brand fit: